grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 Connected with the `MidiUI` class, subclass of `UI`, they allow a given DSP to be controlled with incoming MIDI messages or possibly send MIDI messages when its internal control state changes.

-In the following piece of code, a `MidiUI` object is created and connected to a `rt_midi` MIDI message handler, then given as parameter to the standard `buildUserInterface` to control the DSP parameters:
+In the following piece of code, a `MidiUI` object is created and connected to a `rt_midi` MIDI messages handler (using the [RTMidi](http://www.music.mcgill.ca/~gary/rtmidi/) library) , then given as parameter to the standard `buildUserInterface` to control the DSP parameters:

 ```c++
 ...